JD Wood

 Book 2 in the Cal Harrison thriller series.

-Book 3 in the Cal Harrison thriller series.
+Book 3 in the Cal Harrison thriller series, coming June 2025.

 The Big Little War